 Matsumoto: Mr. Nishizaki created the skeleton of Asteroid Ship and developed it into the story of Yamato traveling to Iscandar to retrieve the radiation removal device.
 I became involved from there and took it further, establishing the characters.
 Therefore, I think that the mood and story of the finished product became my work.

-Above: cover art for the early and final editions of the TV series presentation book
+Cover art for the early and final editions of the TV series presentation book

 Interviewer: After the TV series, the next version was the compilation movie made for theatres, but you did not work on that.